 Mountain pine beetle is the most serious insect pest of ponderosa and lodgepole pine forests in Colorado.
 Outbreaks periodically kill large numbers of pines.
 Mountain pine beetle populations have been on the rise statewide.

-Mountain pine beetles only attack pines greater than seven to eight inches in diameter.
+Mountain pine beetles attack only pines greater than seven to eight inches in diameter.
 The one-year life cycle of the beetle begins in August when adults exit dead trees and fly to attack nearby green trees.

 The external symptoms of mountain pine beetle infestation include popcorn-like masses of resin called "pitch tubes" on the trunk, boring dust at the tree base, and patches of missing bark or bark flakes at the tree base as the result of woodpecker predation.
-In early summer, about nine to ten months after being attacked, the needles of infested pines will turn reddish-brown.
+In early summer, about nine to ten months after being attacked, the needles of infested pines turn reddish-brown.